Research

 1. Paper Walls: Administrative Burden and the Unequal Inclusion of Refugees

-Dissertation project demonstrating how refugees with a precarious legal status in Germany experience systematically greater administrative burdens when accessing welfare state resources, resulting in differential inclusion in social rights.
+How does bureaucratic bordering contribute to differential inclusion?
+This qualitative project demonstrates that refugees with a precarious legal status in Germany experience systematically greater administrative burdens when accessing welfare state resources, resulting in differential inclusion in social rights.

-2. Penny for Your Thoughts: The Income Divide in Media Effects on Immigration Attitudes
+3. Penny for Your Thoughts: The Income Divide in Media Effects on Immigration Attitudes, with Tim Müller (Humboldt-Universität zu Berlin)

-Paper for the Migration & Sozialstaat project, combining quantitative text analysis of newspaper content with regression analysis of public opinion data.
-Results demonstrate that high-income individuals, while they hold more positive immigration attitudes overall, are more likely to hold somewhat more negative attitudes at times of high media salience.
+How do the effects of media coverage of immigration on attitudes vary by socioeconomic status?
+This analysis combines quantitative text analysis of newspaper content with regression analysis of public opinion data.
+Results demonstrate that high-income individuals, while they hold more positive immigration attitudes overall, hold increasingly negative attitudes at times of high media salience.

 In progress: